linux-of-user/plexichat/docs/GETTING_STARTED.md

 ## 🎉 You're Ready!

 Congratulations!
-You now have NetLink running.
+You now have PlexiChat running.
 Here's what you can do:

 - ✅ **Web Interface**: Modern, responsive dashboard
 - ✅ **API Access**: Complete REST API with documentation